 Okay, I rarely say things like this, but I have a huge marketing crush on Nick Stephenson.
 Why?
 Well, first a little back story…

 Shortly after I finished writing my first book (pictured right) I realized I needed to build an author platform.
 Basically, I needed to build an email list of people who enjoy reading, who like to read my work/words, and who would be interested in hearing more updates from me.
-Thus I stumbled upon Nick Stephenson of YourFirst10kReaders.com.
-If you click on that link, you will get access to a select few of his useful videos (for free) so you can start right away on building your own email list of dedicated readers.
+Thus I stumbled upon Nick Stephenson of YourFirst10kReaders.com (affiliate link).
+If you click on that link, you will get access to a free webinar so you can start right away on building your own email list of dedicated readers.
 I finally got around to buying his course program and watching his videos.
 And, WOW!
 He’s brills.

 Nick Stephenson Is All About Systems… Which I Love!

 My book, The Aspiring Authors Guide: Write Your Marketing Strategy (UK | DE | FR), is all about establishing an evergreen strategy–that is, developing a core message to which you can turn for guidance again and again.
 This way, when you’re surprised with the delightful opportunity to talk about your product, you won’t leave thinking, “I totally forgot to say X” or “Why didn’t I [ask listeners to sign up for my newsletter]?”

 By the same token, Nick Stephenson’s principle is rooted in you taking your evergreen message, creating tactics, and then automating your email address collection process–thereby allowing your readers (and potential readers) to opt-in to your email list, rather than you begging and pleading for followership.
 HUGE!